-When the deceased is survived by a parent or parents but no spouse or descendants, his parents inherit the probate estate in equal shares if both are living.
+When the deceased is survived by a parent or parents but no spouse or descendants, their parents inherit the probate estate in equal shares if both are living.
 Otherwise, the entire probate estate would go to the only surviving parent.

 When There's No Spouse, Descendants, or Parents

 What happens under the Colorado intestacy laws in the rare case that the deceased is not survived by a spouse, any descendants, or parents?
-His siblings and their descendants are next in line.
+That person's siblings and their descendants are next in line.

 What Will You Inherit From a Colorado Intestate Estate?